Domo (NASDAQ:DOMO) Issues Q3 2023 Earnings Guidance

 Insider Activity

-In other news, COO Catherine Wong sold 3,750 shares of the firm’s stock in a transaction on Wednesday, June 22nd.
-The shares were sold at an average price of $27.13, for a total transaction of $101,737.50.
-Following the sale, the chief operating officer now directly owns 299,027 shares in the company, valued at approximately $8,112,602.51.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Domo news, CEO John M. Mellor sold 6,788 shares of Domo stock in a transaction on Wednesday, June 22nd.
-The shares were sold at an average price of $27.30, for a total value of $185,312.40.
-Following the sale, the chief executive officer now directly owns 379,171 shares in the company, valued at approximately $10,351,368.30.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, COO Catherine Wong sold 3,750 shares of Domo stock in a transaction on Wednesday, June 22nd.
-The shares were sold at an average price of $27.13, for a total transaction of $101,737.50.
-Following the completion of the sale, the chief operating officer now owns 299,027 shares in the company, valued at $8,112,602.51.
+In other news, CEO John M. Mellor sold 6,788 shares of the firm’s stock in a transaction on Wednesday, June 22nd.
+The stock was sold at an average price of $27.30, for a total value of $185,312.40.
+Following the completion of the transaction, the chief executive officer now owns 379,171 shares in the company, valued at $10,351,368.30.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In related news, COO Catherine Wong sold 3,750 shares of Domo stock in a transaction dated Wednesday, June 22nd.
+The stock was sold at an average price of $27.13, for a total transaction of $101,737.50.
+Following the completion of the sale, the chief operating officer now owns 299,027 shares in the company, valued at approximately $8,112,602.51.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, CEO John M. Mellor sold 6,788 shares of Domo stock in a transaction dated Wednesday, June 22nd.
+The stock was sold at an average price of $27.30, for a total value of $185,312.40.
+Following the sale, the chief executive officer now owns 379,171 shares of the company’s stock, valued at approximately $10,351,368.30.
 The disclosure for this sale can be found here.
-Insiders own 10.85% of the company’s stock.
+Company insiders own 10.85% of the company’s stock.

 Institutional Trading of Domo

-A number of institutional investors and hedge funds have recently bought and sold shares of DOMO.
-Washington Harbour Partners LP grew its stake in shares of Domo by 670.4% in the 1st quarter.
-Washington Harbour Partners LP now owns 578,583 shares of the company’s stock worth $29,259,000 after buying an additional 503,483 shares in the last quarter.
-Invesco Ltd. grew its stake in shares of Domo by 2,362.1% in the 1st quarter.
-Invesco Ltd. now owns 295,797 shares of the company’s stock worth $14,958,000 after buying an additional 283,783 shares in the last quarter.
-First Trust Advisors LP grew its stake in shares of Domo by 24.2% in the 1st quarter.
-First Trust Advisors LP now owns 1,419,328 shares of the company’s stock worth $71,775,000 after buying an additional 276,217 shares in the last quarter.
-Goldman Sachs Group Inc. grew its stake in shares of Domo by 47.5% in the 2nd quarter.
-Goldman Sachs Group Inc. now owns 528,185 shares of the company’s stock worth $14,684,000 after buying an additional 169,999 shares in the last quarter.
-Finally, Millennium Management LLC grew its stake in shares of Domo by 154.0% in the 2nd quarter.
-Millennium Management LLC now owns 190,525 shares of the company’s stock worth $5,297,000 after buying an additional 115,529 shares in the last quarter.
-71.55% of the stock is currently owned by institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in DOMO.
+Lazard Asset Management LLC boosted its stake in Domo by 90.1% in the 1st quarter.
+Lazard Asset Management LLC now owns 1,561 shares of the company’s stock worth $78,000 after buying an additional 740 shares during the last quarter.
+Penserra Capital Management LLC boosted its stake in Domo by 50.0% in the 1st quarter.
+Penserra Capital Management LLC now owns 2,526 shares of the company’s stock worth $127,000 after buying an additional 842 shares during the last quarter.
+Advisor Group Holdings Inc. boosted its stake in Domo by 29.9% in the 1st quarter.
+Advisor Group Holdings Inc. now owns 3,625 shares of the company’s stock worth $203,000 after buying an additional 835 shares during the last quarter.
+Point72 Hong Kong Ltd boosted its stake in Domo by 60.7% in the 1st quarter.
+Point72 Hong Kong Ltd now owns 4,188 shares of the company’s stock worth $212,000 after buying an additional 1,582 shares during the last quarter.
+Finally, Quantbot Technologies LP acquired a new stake in Domo in the 2nd quarter worth about $178,000.
+Hedge funds and other institutional investors own 71.55% of the company’s stock.

 Domo, Inc operates a cloud-based business intelligence platform in the United States, Japan, and internationally.
 Its platform digitally connects from the chief executive officer to the frontline employee with the people, data, and systems in an organization, giving them access to real-time data and insights, and allowing them to manage business from smartphones.